The name Argel was brought to England

 Before English spelling was standardized a few hundred

 of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Argel include Arkell, Arkle, Arkill, Arcle, Argal, Argall, Arnkell, Artell, Artill, Arctall, Arktale, Arktell, Arktull, Arkgale and many more.

 Early Notables of the Argel family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early Argel Notables in all our PDF Extended History products and printed products wherever possible.
+.
+His first appearance in...
+Another 170 words (12 lines of text) are included under the topic Early Argel Notables in all our PDF Extended History products and printed products wherever possible.